MRCIEU/CheckSumStats/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 CheckSumStats is an R package for checking meta- and summary-data from genetic association studies prior to their use in post-GWAS applications, such as two-sample Mendelian randomisation.
 For example, the package provides tools for checking that the reported effect allele and effect allele frequency columns are correct.
-It also checks for possible errors in the reported effect sizes.
 The package was developed for the Fatty Acids in Cancer Mendelian Randomization Collaboration (FAMRC).
 See our pre-print describing application of the package here: [Design and quality control of large-scale two-sample Mendelian randomisation studies](https://www.medrxiv.org/content/10.1101/2021.07.30.21260578v1)

 ## Installation